• Skip to primary navigation

 Garden wall foundations straddle the boundary

-Foundations to garden walls reach into both gardens
+Foundations of garden walls extend into both properties

-Does The Party Wall Act Affect my Planning Permission Applications?
+Does the Party Wall Act Impact Planning Permission?

 Foundations within 3 or 6m of a neighbours property